Constant Time Graph Neural Networks: Inapproximability

 \section{Inapproximability}

 In this section, we show that some existing GNNs cannot be approximated in constant time.
 The theorems state that these models cannot be approximated in constant time by either neighbor sampling or \emph{any other algorithm}.
 In other words, for any algorithm that operates in constant time, there exists an error tolerance $\varepsilon$, a confidence probability $1 - \delta$, and a counter example input such that the approximation error for the input is more than $\varepsilon$ with probability $\delta$.
-This indicates that the application of an approximation method to these models requires close supervision, because the obtained embedding may be significantly different from the exact embedding.
+This indicates that the application of an approximation method to these models requires close supervision because the obtained embedding may be significantly different from the exact embedding.
+These results also indicate that the positive results we have shown so far are not void but non-trivial properties.